 In smart playback mode, the device can analyze videos that containing motion, line, or intrusion detection information, and mark them in red.

-Go to Playback, click Smart, and then click motion detection (\square), line crossing detection (\square) in the toolbar at the bottom to play the video as your desire.
+Go to Playback, click Smart, then select detection event such as line crossing detection (\bigcirc) or intrusion detection (\bigcirc) in the toolbar at the bottom, and play the video as your desire.